dexteryy/Project-WebCube/README.md

 npm run redeploy:staticweb
 ```

-Before deployment, all environment variables that names begin with `APP_DEPLOY_STATIC_` must be configured in `.env`.
+Before deployment, all environment variables that names begin with `APP_DEPLOY_STATIC_` must be configured in `env.config`.

-For example, you must choose a static cloud provider in `.env`:
+For example, you must choose a static cloud provider in `env.config`:

 ```ini
 APP_DEPLOY_STATIC_CLOUD=oss